-Automated booking of OOH
+Automated booking of OOH for direct customers

-By adding an e-commerce platform, such as Signkick’s Console, to the traditional OOH booking model, media owners allow their If customers who want to book out-of-home advertising in, say, cinemas in the Manchester area, to punch in a postcode and pull up a list of available cinema 6-sheets without the need to contact their sales team.
+By adding an e-commerce platform, such as Signkick’s Console, to the traditional OOH booking model, media owners allow their customers who want to book out-of-home advertising in, say, cinemas in the Manchester area, to punch in a postcode and pull up a list of available cinema 6-sheets without the need to contact their sales team.

 By migrating from spreadsheets and phone calls to live online availability, you can capture these smaller sales with little to no effort, allowing your sales team to focus on what really matters – meeting their targets and building client relationships.

 Think how simple and streamlined this process is compared to the old days.

 But also think about the potential to expand the domain of ad booking via automation.
 Imagine if advertisers could buy a digital billboard in the area near their DIY store and also select an option to automatically send targeted Facebook ads to smartphone users within a 1-mile radius of the ad?
 This is the potential power of automation.

 Digital is one of the key areas in which the potential for OOH is very exciting.
 For example, advertisers could book a digital display in a Post Office to show their ten-second ad twice a minute for £100 per day.
 What if you could also offer smartphone data and automation to re-target ads viewed by individuals as they go about their daily business?
 Automation could be used to deliver personalised ad campaigns that are tailored to individuals, just like online retargeting and personalised ads do now.